AppDaemon/appdaemon/docs/APPGUIDE.rst

         adbase = self.get_ad_api()
         handle = adbase.run_in(callback, 20)

-By default, each plugin api object has it's namespace correctly set for that plugin, which makes it much more convenient to handle calls and callbacks form that plugin.
+By default, each plugin API object has it's namespace correctly set for that plugin, which makes it much more convenient to handle calls and callbacks form that plugin.
 This way of working can often be more convenient and clearer than changing namespaces within apps or on the individual calls, so is the recommended way to handle multiple plugins of the same or even different types.
 The AD base API's namespace defaults to "default":

 .. code:: python